 You might be wondering, what can I do at home to take care of my cat’s dental health?

 The most effective thing to do is brush your cat’s teeth regularly.
 Veterinarians recommend doing so at least 3 times per week.
 Most feline dental problems are related to plaque and brushing your cat’s teeth is the easiest and most effective way to fight it.
 This will also help keep your cat’s breath smelling fresh!

 A regular toothbrush will do the job, but a pet toothbrush will make things easier.
 Pet toothbrushes come in different shapes and sizes, but finger toothbrushes work best for most cats.
 Remember, never use human toothpaste on cats as it contains ingredients which could be toxic to your cat.
 Pet toothpaste or a cat rinse is the best option, and it even comes in flavors your cat might enjoy!

 Keep in mind that cats may not be particularly cooperative when it comes to dental care.
 Just remember to remain patient and keep trying.
 Your furry pal may not appreciate having his teeth brushed, but he definitely won’t enjoy a root canal!
 Generally speaking, it’s best to start a regular teeth cleaning regime early in your cat’s life so he can adjust to it, but it’s never too late to start!

 Just like in humans, feline dental problems are easiest to prevent with regular checkups.
 With this in mind, be sure to schedule a dental checkup with your vet once per year.
 A proper diagnose will save your cat lots of unnecessary pain and could also cost you much less in the long term.
-And remember, a cat health insurance policy could also protect you from the exorbitant cost that may accompany a feline dental procedure.
-Get a quote today.

 Guest Blogger: Janine DeVault